 The decommissioning process

-The decommissioning of the Tui field will be conducted in three phases; the demobilisation of the FPSO Umuroa coupled with works to ensure that the subsea assets are left safe and secure, removal of the subsea infrastructure and plugging and abandonment of the wells.
+The decommissioning of the Tui field is being conducted in three phases; the demobilisation of the FPSO Umuroa coupled with works to ensure that the subsea assets are left safe and secure, removal of the subsea infrastructure and plugging and abandonment of the wells.

 The second phase of work requires detailed planning and environmental approvals.
 It will also likely require an appropriate drill rig (or Light Well Intervention vessel) to be located in New Zealand.
 It is anticipated the decommissioning phase will take several years.